secretstartups/handbook/job-families/marketing/sales-development-representative/index.html.md

 * Willingness to work towards requirement and responsibilities of SDR (Intermediate)
 * Ability to use GitLab

-### Sales Development Representative
+### Sales Development Representative (SDR)

-The Sales Development Representative (SDR) reports to the SDR Manager.
+The Sales Development Representative (SDR) reports to the SDR Manager and is focused on inbound leads.

 #### Sales Development Representative Job Grade

-The Associate SDR is a [grade 5](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The SDR is a [grade 5](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

 #### Sales Development Representative Responsibilities